alsosprachben/mnvkd/interfaces.md

 These coroutines are stackless, meaning that stack variables may be lost between each blocking op, so any state-machine state must be preserved in memory associated with the coroutine (`*that` or `*self`), not the C stack locals.
 However, in between `vk_*()` macro invocations, the C stack locals behave normally, *but assume they are re-uninitialized by a coroutine restart*.

-### Paradigm Bridging: Functional Threads, Procedural Futures
+### Paradigm Mitigation: Functional Threads, Procedural Futures

 Normally, threads are considered procedural, and futures (and events) are considered functional.
 However, paradigms have a tendency to need to fold in on themselves, to counter their polarity.
 This is a general system design principle that is applicable to any complex system.
 Extreme ideologies tend to have sub-ideologies to mitigate their incompleteness.
+I will call this "*Paradigm Mitigation*".

 In this case, threads can be made more functional, and futures can be made more procedural.
 In this way, the highly opinionated platform logic of an actor-based messaging system can be brought to a completely unfettered, un-opinionated C environment.
+This is in the same spirit as "[easy things should be easy, complex things should be possible](https://www.quora.com/What-is-the-story-behind-Alan-Kay-s-adage-Simple-things-should-be-simple-complex-things-should-be-possible/answer/Alan-Kay-11)", a sentiment commonly re-quoted by platform authors (in Perl and Python communities, for example).

 #### Syntactic Sugar
 The coroutines are similar to an `async` and `await` language syntax that wraps futures in "syntactic sugar" that hides the low-level handling of the futures.
+This is a great example of paradigm mitigation.

-However, unlike regular futures, the blocking operation is not entirely implemented by another function.
+However, unlike regular futures, a blocking operation in `mnvkd` is not entirely implemented by another function.
 In fact, the current function can sometimes implement the entire operation on its own.
 That is because of a fundamental distinction between asynchronous operations and blocking operations.

 #### Asynchronous Operation versus Synchronous Operation